github/developer.github.com/content/changes/2013-10-18-new-code-search-requirements.md

 This validation does not affect searches performed on [github.com/search][web-search].

+By ensuring that code queries are more targeted in nature, the API will be ready to meet the expected demand from all your apps.
 As we continue to tune the Search API, we hope to relax this validation in the future.
 There's no ETA, but we'd like to relax it as soon as it's feasible.